 Apple devices do not work well with the courtroom technology.
 For example, Apple devices may only display on the one large screen and not any of the smaller screens.

-If you plan to play a video, please test the playback and sound in advance, whether you plan to use the courtroom DVD player or whether you plan to play the video on your own device.
+If you plan to play a video, please test the playback and sound in advance.
 The court is not responsible for playing your video for you.

 Restrictions on Sealing Cases